Haliclystus auricula: Taxonomy

-In 2010, Natural England, The Guardian and the Oxford University Museum of Natural History ran a competition asking members of the public to provide a common name for this species.
+The defining morphological characteristic for H. auricula is the presence of a tentacular cluster of internal intertentacular lobules.
+H. auricula also resembles another species called H. antarcticus and as a result of this many scientists go debate on whether or not they exhibit synonymy based on morphological features.
+The scientific name is credited to James-Clark in 1863.
+However, in 2010, Natural England, The Guardian and the Oxford University Museum of Natural History ran a competition asking members of the public to provide a common name for this species.
 The name "Kaleidoscope Jellyfish," submitted by Kepler Petzall, was eventually chosen.
 Runner-up names included Fractal flower jellyfish and Mermaid's trumpet jellyfish.